Political positions of Winston Churchill

 In 20th century politics, Winston Churchill (1874–1965) was one of the world's most influential and significant figures.
 He was Prime Minister of the United Kingdom from 1940 to 1945, when he led the country to victory in the Second World War, and again from 1951 to 1955.
 Apart from two years between 1922 and 1924, he was a Member of Parliament (MP) from 1900 to 1964.
 Ideologically an economic liberal and imperialist, he was for most of his career a member of the Conservative Party, and its leader from 1940 to 1955.
 He was a member of the Liberal Party from 1904 to 1924.

+Fundamentally, Churchill was an anti-socialist and a believer of individual liberty and the free market.
+However, he was also a supporter of trade unionism, which he saw as the "antithesis" of socialism.
+He has been described as exhibiting a paternalist attitude for the less fortunate in society.
+He was also a staunch monarchist and a supporter of the British Empire.
+He opposed the dissolution of the Empire through the granting of self-government to its subjects, including dominion status for India.
+He opposed the partition of Ireland and supported Britain's membership of a United Europe, which would also include a unified European Army.

 Fundamental ideology

 The historian Roger Hermiston writes that, when forming his national coalition government in May 1940, it helped Churchill that his own career had "never been circumscribed by party affiliation".
 He had begun as a Conservative, defected to the Liberals for twenty years and then returned to the Conservatives.
 Stuart Ball asserts that he was always comfortable with the idea of governing coalitions.
 Churchill was perceived by some observers to have been largely motivated by personal ambition rather than political principle, and he lacked "permanent commitment to any party".
 While Robert Rhodes James wrote that Churchill was "fundamentally a very conservative man", Martin Gilbert considered him to be always "liberal in outlook".

 Roy Jenkins believed that, whether Churchill was conservative or liberal, he invariably opposed socialism, except that he was completely reliant on the help and support of his Labour Party ministers in the wartime coalition.
 Churchill was wary of socialist tendencies toward state planning and bureaucracy, because he consistently believed in both the liberty of the individual and of free markets.
 Paul Addison asserts, however, that Churchill was paradoxically supportive of trade unionism, which he saw as the "antithesis of socialism".
 While Churchill was in some respects a radical and a reformer, it was not from any desire to challenge existing social structure, but to preserve it.
 He could not empathise with the poor, so instead he sympathised with them, displaying what Addison calls the attitude of a "benevolent paternalist".